Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 # Data type list

-To create a new attribute, you have to define a data type.
+To [create an attribute](/PIM/Integration/01_ManageAttributes.md#create-an-attribute), you have to define a data type.
 In the following, all available data types, their use and their configuration are described in detail.

 ## Textfield